peak-ai/jedlik/README.md

 #### `Model.query(key: Key<T>, options?: QueryOptions<T>): Promise<Document<T>[]>`

-Resolves with an array of items which match the given key.
-Takes an optional index parameter to query against a secondary index.
+Recursively queries the table and resolves with an array of documents which match the given key.
+Takes an optional options object.

+- `options.filters?: ConditionMap<T>` - filters to apply to the query
+- `options.index?: IndexName;` - the name of the index to query
+- `options.limit?: number;` - limit the number of documents returned
+- `options.sort?: 'asc' | 'desc';` - sort direction of the results (N.B. this uses DynamoDB's ScanIndexForward to sort)

-Returned items are instances of the model.
+Returned items are type `Document<T>`.

 #### `Model.first(key: Key<T>, options?
 FirstOptions<T>): Promise<Document<T>>`

-Convenience method which returns the first item found by the `Model.query` method, or null if no items are found.
+Convenience method which returns the first document found by the `Model.query` method.
+Throws an error if no items are found.

+- `options.filters?: ConditionMap<T>` - filters to apply to the query
+- `options.index?: IndexName;` - the name of the index to query
+- `options.sort?: 'asc' | 'desc';` - sort direction of the results (N.B. this uses DynamoDB's ScanIndexForward to sort)

+#### `Model.scan(options?
+ScanOptions<T>): Promise<Document<T>>`

+Performs a scan of the entire table (recursively) and returns all the found documents.

+- `options.filters?: ConditionMap<T>` - filters to apply to the scan
+- `options.index?: IndexName;` - the name of the index to scan
+- `options.limit?: number;` - limit the number of documents returned

 #### `Model.get(key: Key<T>) : Promise<Document<T>>`

-Resolves with the item that matches the given key parameter.
+Resolves with the document that matches the given key parameter.
+Throws an error if no document exists.

 **N.B.** The key must be the full primary key defined in the table schema.
 If the table has a composite key, both the partition key and sort key must be provided.
 You cannot search on a secondary index.
 If you need to do one of these, use `Model.query` or `Model.first` instead.

-#### `Model.delete(key: Key<T>): Promise<void>`
+#### `Model.delete(key: Key<T>, options?
+DeleteOptions<T>): Promise<void>`

-Deletes the item that matches the given key parameter.
+Deletes the document that matches the given key parameter.

+- `options.conditions?: ConditionMap<T>` - conditions to apply to the deletion - if the condition evaluates to false, then the delete will fail

 #### `Model.on(eventName: EventName, callback: (document?: Document<T>) => void): void`